 What is Private Utility Locating?

-Private utility locating refers to the process of locating and marking public and privately owned and maintained lines, subsurface facilities and structures.
-Septic tanks and lines, underground tunnels, sprinkler systems, unmarked underground graves, and underground wiring of detached garages are some of the things an able private utility locating service like the private utility specialists locate, identify and mark.
-These are called private utilities because they don’t belong to public utility companies like telephone service providers, electric companies, or water-distribution establishments.
+Private utility locating refers to the process of locating and marking public and privately owned and maintained lines, subsurface facilities, and structures.
+Septic tanks and lines, underground tunnels, sprinkler systems, unmarked underground graves, and underground wiring of detached garages are some of the things an able private utility locating service like the private utility specialists locate, identify, and mark.
+These are called private utilities because they don’t belong to public utility companies like telephone service providers, electric companies, or water distribution establishments.

-What’s the Major Difference Between Public and Private Utilities?
+What’s the Major Difference between Public and Private Utilities?

 Public utilities are owned and maintained by public utility companies, and they are intended to provide service to a community or locality.

 Private utilities, on the other hand, are utilities that are not owned or maintained by public utility companies.
-These can include lines coming from substations, refineries and industrial facilities.
+These can include lines coming from substations, refineries, and industrial facilities.
 These utilities are maintained by entities or companies that own them and they don’t belong to the jurisdiction of companies offering public utility locating services.

 Is there a Job Public Utility Locators Cannot Do that Private Utility Locators Can?